Paul Manafort To Plead Guilty In Agreement To Avert A Second Federal Trial

 This, in turn, may endear him to President Trump, who has already called Manafort a "good man" who has been unfairly targeted by the Justice Department.
 Trump has raised the idea of a pardon for Manafort with White House aides and others, a source told NPR.

-The White House said it had no comment about the news and referred reporters to the president's outside legal team.
+The White House said Friday that it had no comment about the news and referred reporters to the president's outside legal team.

 The advocate